uncinc/layer-notes/README.md

 ## Install packed extension

 ### Firefox
-You can install the firefox exention from the [releases page](https://github.com/uncinc/layer-notes/releases/tag/v0.4).
+You can install the Firefox extension from the [releases page](https://github.com/uncinc/layer-notes/releases).

 ### Chrome
-You can install the extension from the Chrome [extension store](https://chrome.google.com/webstore/detail/layer-notes/ccolfolecomkapjakcjpankaliaodnah?hl=nl)
+You can install the extension from the Chrome [extension store](https://chrome.google.com/webstore/detail/layer-notes/ccolfolecomkapjakcjpankaliaodnah)

 ### Opera
-You can install the Chrome exention (that does also work on Opera) from the [releases page](https://github.com/uncinc/layer-notes/releases/tag/v0.4).
+You can install the Chrome extension (that does also work on Opera) from the [releases page](https://github.com/uncinc/layer-notes/releases).

 ## Packaging
 Run `npm run dist` to create a zipped, production-ready extension for each browser.
 You can then upload that to the appstore.